iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="JwtCredentialValidator+verifySignature"></a>

 ### jwtCredentialValidator.verifySignature(credential, trustedIssuers, options) ⇒ [<code>CredentialToken</code>](#CredentialToken)
-Decode and verify the JWS signature of a `Credential` issued as a JWS using the DID Document of a trusted issuer.
+Decode and verify the JWS signature of a `Credential` issued as a JWT using the DID Document of a trusted issuer.

 A `CredentialToken` is returned upon success.